 “It’s heaps better!”

-Everything is significantly improved, no hyperbole.
-There’s more air and space, and everything sounds even more fluid and organic.
+Everything is significantly better post-upgrade.
+There’s more air, greater space and everything sounds even more fluid and organic.
 Really, the great qualities of this excellent DAC have just become more obvious by significantly increasing the spend on power supply parts.

 Let me again say how very nice this DAC sounds out of the box – smooth, warm, relaxed, articulate.
 Comparing it to other well-regarded heavy-hitting gear, the NuWave DSD acquits itself incredibly well.

 Using my Meridian 506 as a transport, the improved NuWave DSD sounds even smoother, more beguiling, more velvety.
-I’m very, very impressed, the midrange is glorious and the bass is some of the smoothest, natural and most impactful I’ve heard.
-There’s also a complete lack of digital glare, so the NS-1000Ms are happy too.
-Definitely one of the nicest DACs I’ve heard for sensible money.
+I’m very impressed, the mid-range is glorious and the bass is some of the smoothest, natural and most impactful I’ve heard.
+There’s also a welcome absence of digital glare, so my NS-1000Ms are happy.
+The NuWave DSD is definitely one of the nicest DACs I’ve heard for sensible money.

 The Bottom Line

 With any type of music, the PS Audio NuWave DSD sounds fantastic.
-It’s great out of the box and noticeably better after the improvements I’ve implemented here.
+It’s great out of the box and noticeably better after the improvements I designed and implemented here.
+Best of all, my modifications are very affordable.

-Best of all, these improvements are very affordable.
-If you’d like me to improve your PS Audio NuWave DSD, don’t hesitate to let me know.
+If you’d like me to improve your PS Audio NuWave DSD, don’t hesitate to contact me.